 Making a report to law enforcement or seeking medical treatment provides the opportunity to preserve any evidence and to begin a timely investigative and remedial response.
 Evidence from an assault or other form of violence should be preserved as soon after an incident as possible.
 Campus Health Services and UNC Hospitals both have Sexual Assault Nurse Examiners available for this purpose.

 Even if a student is unsure about whether to make a report on campus or with law enforcement, a student can seek medical assistance to preserve evidence of an assault which might be used later to support a campus report, criminal prosecution or to obtain an order of protection.

 The LGBTQ Center provides ongoing training and consultation to the Department of Public Safety.
-If you’re concerned about coming forward because of your sexual orientation, gender identity or gender expression (or that of the person who hurt you), you can reach out to the LGBTQ Center or Project Rainbow Net for support.
-LGBTQ Center staff is available to you to help you navigate the legal reporting process and services if needed.
+If you’re concerned about coming forward because of your sexual orientation, gender identity or gender expression (or that of the person who hurt you), you can reach out to the LGBTQ Center.
+LGBTQ Center staff are available to you to help you navigate the legal reporting process and services if needed.

 According to the Federal Law known as the Clery Act, UNC Public Safety police officers must investigate all reports of violence crime – including sexual offenses – to rule out the potential for an imminent, ongoing threat to the campus community.
 This includes any sexual offense reported to other agencies (Student Affairs, Campus Health Services, etc.) which comes to the attention of UNC Public Safety.